GentRoyal/nepal-earthquake/README.md

 # nepal-earthquake
-Model that checks the features that causes earthquakes
+Model that checks the features that causes earthquakes using logistic regression and decision tree